apache/airflow/docs/apache-airflow/best-practices.rst

   same worker might be affected by previous tasks creating/modifying files et.c

 You can think about the ``PythonVirtualenvOperator`` and ``ExternalPythonOperator`` as counterparts - that make it smoother to move from development phase to production phase.
-As a DAG author you'd normally iterate with dependencies and develop your DAG using ``PythonVirtualenvOperator`` (thus decorating your tasks with ``@task.virtualenv`` decorators) while after the iteration and changes you would likely want to change it for production to switch to the ``ExternalPythonOperator`` (and ``@task.external_python``) after your DevOps/System Admin teams deploy your new dependencies in pre-existing virtualenv in production.
+As a Dag author you'd normally iterate with dependencies and develop your Dag using ``PythonVirtualenvOperator`` (thus decorating your tasks with ``@task.virtualenv`` decorators) while after the iteration and changes you would likely want to change it for production to switch to the ``ExternalPythonOperator`` (and ``@task.external_python``) after your DevOps/System Admin teams deploy your new dependencies in pre-existing virtualenv in production.